Fraunhofer-AISEC/codyze-evaluator/documentation/docs/toe.md

 This pass analyzes the configuration of the OpenStack instance and loads the respective modules into the CPG and replaces function calls and variables with those loaded on runtime.
 This is essential to ensure that the analysis is conducted on the code which resembles the actual OpenStack instance.
 Failure to integrate the dynamically loaded modules would result in incomplete analysis and disconnecting the different modules from each other.
-This would prevent the OpenStack Checker from analyzing the OpenStack instance as whole and miss the implementation of security features of the instance which are spread across different modules.
+This would prevent the OpenStack Checker from analyzing the OpenStack instance as a whole and miss the implementation of security features of the instance which are spread across different modules.

 ## Representation of Assumptions in the Analysis